AbdelStark/l402-shield/README.md

 - **Retro Arcade UI**: Styled with neon colors, pixelated fonts, and arcade-style animations
 - **Token-based Authentication**: Sign up to receive an auth token
 - **Credit System**: Track your credits in a coin-based counter
+- **Lightning Payments**: Multiple options for paying with Lightning
-- **Lightning Payments**: When out of credits, scan a QR code with a Lightning wallet to pay
+  - **QR Code**: Scan a QR code with a Lightning wallet to pay
+  - **Bitcoin Connect**: Connect directly to your browser's Lightning wallet
 - **Block Explorer**: View the latest Bitcoin block information

 ## Getting Started